carystanley/ld50-life-of-a-mosquito/README.md

-# ld50-life-of-a-mosquito
+# Life of a Mosquito
-Ludum Dare 50 Entry - Life of a Mosquito
+Ludum Dare 50 Compo Entry (Made in < 48 Hours)

+A Mosquito's life is fleeting, suck blood, and avoid your inevitable DEATH Use Arrow Keys or WASD to control Mosquito